shad0wrider/FetchDroid/README.md

 - Bluetooth beacons (indoors)
 - Sensor fusion (accelerometer, gyroscope, etc.)

-to generate your latitude and longitude coordinates with up to 16 meters of accuracy , all without connecting to WiFi or Data
+to generate your latitude and longitude coordinates with minimum 16 meters of accuracy , all **without** connecting to WiFi or Data

 ## 📄 Privacy Policy